 Hayley Parsons, 41, who founded GoCompare eight years ago, began her insurance career making tea and doing basic admin for a small insurance firm in Cwmbran, South Wales after leaving school with six GCSEs.

-In her late 20s she moved to Cardiff-based Admiral insurance where she worked in sales, and later helped launch the first UK motor insurance comparison site, Confused.com – the first car insurance comparison site in the UK, reports the Daily Mail.
+In her late 20s she moved to Cardiff-based Admiral insurance where she worked in sales, and later helped launch the first UK motor insurance comparison site, Confused.com, reports the Daily Mail.

 But after 14 years, Parsons, whose motto is ‘well-behaved women seldom make history’, quit the firm and set up a rival site, a move she admits was ‘scary’.